XIA-s-game/Game/README.md

 ## About AI Coding Assistance

-Some of the more complex logic — such as the card matching game and the piano note sequence — was implemented with reference to AI‑generated code, which I then adapted and integrated into the project.
+Global control, mini map and compass were implemented with reference to AI‑generated code, which I then adapted and integrated into the project.

 The detailed information is in the `ai_description.md` file.